South Sound Speedway

 South Sound Speedway is a 0.375 mi oval race track with a Figure 8 course located near Grand Mound and Rochester, Washington.

 History

 The racetrack, originally called the Olympia-Tenino Speedway, was constructed in 1971 by Dick and Wanda Boness.
-The track would later be owned by Jerry Cope, the uncle of Derrike Cope.
+The track was later be owned by Jerry Cope, the uncle of Derrike Cope.
 The racetrack was sanctioned for use as a NASCAR site from 1989 until 2002, when the partnership ended due to rising costs.

-The track was purchased in 1995 by the Behn family, and an auto racing parts and tire store would be open on the site in 2002, with a repair shop eventually added.
+The track was purchased from Mickey Beadle in 1995 by the Behn family, and an auto racing parts and tire store was opened on the site in 2002, with a repair shop eventually added.